sc0ttj/component/README.md

   };
 ```

-To make charts responsive, just re-render it whenever the size of its container element changes, maybe adjusting margins and font sizes as needed at various screen sizes.
+To make charts responsive, just re-render your charts when the size of their container element changes, making sure to pass in the new desired dimensions to `ctx.size()`.
+You might also want to adjust margins at this point.

 Some very basic examples/demos: